cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 #### defaultDogu
 * Data type: String
-* Content: Name of the dogu which will be initially opened when the Ecosystem is accessed with the browser
+* Content: Name of the dogu which will be initially opened when the EcoSystem is accessed with the browser
-* Example: ``"cockpit"``
+* Example: `"cockpit"`

 #### install
 * Data type: String array